richard-madu/STARBUCKS/README.md

 # STARBUCKS CAPSTONE PROJECT

-In this project I would be exploring the starbuck and created a machine learning model that predict theh offer a person recieves from starbucks and if the individual complete their orders.
+In this project I would be exploring the starbuck and created a machine learning model that predict the offer a person recieves from starbucks and if the individual complete their orders.
 There are 3 dataset to be explored in this project.
 The data in this project was downloaded here.
-The result of this project would give insight to people that want to get into the business of shortlet to understand how prices are determined and factors that affect it
+The result of this project would give insight on how offers leads to sales comversion

 # ACKNOWLEDGE